Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

-and for edges with $|\{i,j\}\cap\{k,l\}|\leq1$
+and, for edges with $|\{i,j\}\cap\{k,l\}|\leq1$,

-} Note firstly that, due to the localization of our likelihood function, all time dependence is only locally around the target time $t_0$.
-Condition \eqref{eqa71} appears reasonable in the regime of asymptotics in the size of the network: Consider, for instance a dynamic social media network, and assume, for example, that we consider data from a certain geographic region.
-One might assume that over night the number of active pairs, i.e. the pairs with $C_{n,ij}=1,$ is lower than during the day, and we expect that there will be a gradual decrease between, e.g., 8pm and 11pm.
-This time window does not get narrower when $n$ increases and hence slow change of the distribution seems to be a reasonable assumption.
-Assumption \eqref{eqa74} holds for example in the following model: Assume that in the previous example communications between pairs are ended at $\delta_0:=8pm$ plus a certain random time $\delta_{n,ij}$, i.e., $C_{n,ij}(t)=\Ind(t\leq\delta_0+\delta_{n,ij})$.
+} Note firstly that, due to the localization of our likelihood function, time dependence is present only locally around the target time $t_0$.
+Condition \eqref{eqa71} appears reasonable in our asymptotics where the size of the network increases: Consider, for instance a dynamic social media network, and assume, for example, that we consider data from a certain geographic region.
+One might assume that at night the number of active pairs, i.e. the pairs with $C_{n,ij}=1,$ is lower than during the day, and that there is a gradual decrease between 8pm and 11pm, say.
+This time window does not get narrower when $n$ increases and hence a slow change of the distribution over time seems to be a reasonable assumption.
+Assumption \eqref{eqa74} holds, for instance, in the following model: Assume that in the previous example communications between pairs end at $\delta_0:=8pm$ plus a certain random time $\delta_{n,ij}$, i.e., $C_{n,ij}(t)=\Ind(t\leq\delta_0+\delta_{n,ij})$.
 In this case, the ratio of probabilities in \eqref{eqa74} becomes

 Since we are using a localizing kernel, the length of the interval $[s-\delta_0,t_0-\delta_0)$ is of the order $h$, and if $\delta_{n,ij}$ has a density, then \eqref{eqa74} holds.